lsst-tstn/tstn-020/index.rst

     Using the ``version`` output in the ``configurationApplied`` event, it is possible to traceback the repo to the configuration that was loaded.

-Once we have identified the hash of the commit file we want to reload, we can do that without having to make any changes to the currently deployed software.
+Once we have identified the hash of the commit file we want to reload, we can do that without having to make any changes to the currently deployed ts_config package.
-If we simply want to use the default configuration for a given CSC we can simply specify the commit hash with a preceding colon (``:``) as follows:
+If we simply want to use the default site-specific configuration for a given CSC, we can specify the commit hash with a preceding colon (``:``) as follows:

 .. code-block:: python